ChicoState/avalon/README.md

 We will make widgets for AngularJS that do not utilise any JQuery.
 We will use GitHub for version control and to manage our project.

+Coding requirements:
+It has been decided to keep braces for fuctions to begin on a new line.
+EX. func()
+   {
+   }
+It has been decided to use three spaces per indent.
+EX. func()
+   {
+      int++;
+   }
+It has been decided to have more talk about this...
+EX.
+   As in human talking. ;)

 Team Introductions:

 I am Taber Storm Fitzgerald, and I am A junior in college with little GitHub experience and have dabbled in several languages such as C++ C# Java HTML CSS JS and love run on sentences.